 Mizuho's Human Rights Education Committee was established as part of our efforts to raise all employees' awareness about human rights.
 This is something that Mizuho is strongly committed to.
 In addition to determining our basic policies on human rights education, the committee discusses the format and content of employee training aimed at dealing with specific internal issues, sets group–wide training topics for each fiscal year, and works to cultivate a corporate culture that embodies our respect for human rights.

-The committee carries out its duties under the following structure: the Group Chief Human Resources Officer (a member of the Board of Directors) serves as committee chairperson; general managers of all departments, offices and branches, with the support of deputy general managers, form the body of the committee and take responsibility for human rights education in their office.
+The committee carries out its duties under the following structure: the Mizuho Financial Group Chief Human Resources Officer (a member of the Board of Directors) serves as committee chairperson; general managers of all departments, offices, and branches, with the support of deputy general managers, form the framework of promotion and take responsibility for human rights education in their offices.
 This structure enables us to productively engage in tailored human rights promotion and training.